 - 5.1 Transfer of credits may be granted to a student in recognition of prior studies completed at an appropriate level as recognised by the College.
-The transferred credits will be counted toward meeting the credit units required to earn an Associate Degree award of the College. - 5.2 At least half of the credit units required for an Associate Degree award of the College must be earned by the successful completion of courses required by the programme of the College. - 5.3 Credit units earned through credit transfer do not count in the calculation of a student's GPA, except where special arrangements have been made. - 5.4 Credit units for transfer are normally assigned with respect to specific courses for work that is equivalent in content and standard.
+The transferred credits will be counted toward meeting the credit units required to earn a Higher Diploma award of the College. - 5.2 At least half of the credit units required for a Higher Diploma award of the College must be earned by the successful completion of courses required by the programme of the College. - 5.3 Credit units earned through credit transfer do not count in the calculation of a student's GPA, except where special arrangements have been made. - 5.4 Credit units for transfer are normally assigned with respect to specific courses for work that is equivalent in content and standard.
 A grade "B-" or above in the course is required for credit transfer purpose; exceptions must be fully justified and approved by the Dean/Associate Dean of the home Faculty. - 5.5 Transferred credits must have been earned no earlier than eight years before the date of enrolment at the College.
-Individual faculties may stipulate a more stringent requirement for credit transfer, as deemed appropriate.

-- 5.6 Applications for credit transfer should be made in writing to the College Office for approval by the Dean/Associate Dean of the faculty offering the course for which credit transfer is sought.
-Applications for credit transfer for courses completed prior to entry to the College must be made before the start of the first semester according to the deadline set by the College Office. - 5.7 Students intending to seek credit transfer for courses completed at other institutions after being admitted to the College must obtain prior endorsement from the Programme Leader before undertaking their studies.
-Applications for credit transfer must be submitted immediately in the semester upon receipt of the transcript or other documents certifying the grade attained.
+Individual divisions may stipulate a more stringent requirement for credit transfer, as deemed appropriate. - 5.6 Applications for credit transfer should be made in writing to the College Office for approval by the Associate Dean of the Faculty offering the course for which credit transfer is sought.
+Applications for credit transfer for courses completed prior to entry to the College must be made before the start of the first semester according to the deadline set by the College Office.
+Applications for credit transfer for outside courses completed after admission to the College must be made immediately in the semester following attainment of the additional qualification.